-Individuals who are residents of Kentucky for the entire tax year must use Form 740.
-Persons who maintain a permanent residence in Kentucky (i.e., are domiciled in Kentucky) are considered residents.
-Persons not domiciled in Kentucky but who live in Kentucky for more than 183 days during the tax year are also considered residents.
+Individuals who maintain a permanent residence in Kentucky (i.e., are domiciled in Kentucky) for the entire tax year are considered full-year residents and must use Form 740.
+Persons not domiciled in Kentucky but who live in Kentucky for more than 183 days during the tax year are also considered residents; however, since they are not full-year residents they must use Form 740-NP.
+Individuals who established or abandoned Kentucky residency are considered part-year residents.